Subjects studied by the school

 Pending a coming move to Portland by Jeff discussions began about reformatting the school as a partnership.
 Jeff moved to the Portland Oregon area in January of 2007.
 Academia Duellatoria LLC was reformed as a partnership between Matthew Howden, Jeff Richardson and John Czekala.

 The school in Medford (now located in Phoenix, Oregon) became an affiliated club in the hands of it’s senior students Brian Pearson, Jason Vickoren and Travis Hardy.
 Currently, the school in Phoenix is headed by senior Instructor at Arms Lt.
 Col. Ret.
 John Czekala.
-Academia Duellatoria located a space to teach in the greater Portland area and opened it’s doors in April of 2007.
-Classes are taught in Portland by Jeff Richardson and Matthew Howden.
-Subject matters for study are chosen on a quarterly basis.
+Academia Duellatoria located a space to teach in the greater Portland area and opened it’s doors in April of 2007 headed by instructors Jeff Richardson and Matthew Howden.
+In 2010 Mr. Richardson reconnected with his karate organization and teacher Hanshei Jerry Piddington and began teaching karate again as well.